aircode610/Haskell/README.md

-Haskell notes for ICS cours
+Haskell notes for ICS course